Colorado Elopement Guide (2024)

 How to Include Family

-You may think that eloping means a private ceremony with just the two of you, but that’s not necessarily the case.
-If you want your family ere are a few ways to include your family in your special day:
+You may think that eloping means opting for a private ceremony with just the two of you, but that’s not necessarily the case.
+If you want your family around, there are a few ways to include your family in your special day:

-• Include Them in Getting Ready Photos.
-Getting ready photos are such a special way to record all the little moments during your special day.
-That’s why you should make sure to include your family in those moments!
+- Include Them in Getting Ready Photos.
+Getting ready photos are such a special way to record all the little candid moments during your special day that you’ll back on fondly.
+That’s why you should make sure to include your family in those moments if you can!

-• Have Them Write Letters.
-Some couples ask their family to write letters to read after the elopement, especially if your family can’t be there in person.
+- Have Them Write Letters.
+Some couples ask their family to write letters to read after the elopement, especially if family members can’t be there in person.
 That’s an extra special way to feel the presence of your loved ones, even if they’re far away.

 Colorado Elopement Photos

-You’ll want photos from your elopement to show the kids someday (if you all choose to have some) or look back on years in the future, and that’s especially true when those photos are snapped with Colorado’s unforgettable scenery in the background!
+You’ll want photos from your elopement to share on social media, show the kids someday (if you all choose to have some) or look back on years in the future, and that’s especially true when those photos are snapped with Colorado’s unforgettable scenery in the background!
 No matter how you choose to celebrate, you’ll want to factor an elopement photographer into your day.
-Photos are your legacy.
+An elopement flies by quickly—photos allow you to cherish the memory forever.